Astronomy vs. Astrology is Like Asking Science vs. Faith – Which is Which?

 Astrology is related to numerous esoteric fields, including divination, tarot reading, numerology, and witchcraft in general.
 Many proponents of astrology also believe in the healing powers of the universe, humanity’s inner strength, and other new-age-style beliefs.

-Astronomy is slightly related in that it uses the orbits of the planets and stars for divination, but that’s where it ends.
-Astrologists don’t look to science and math to uncover how the cosmos operate; they look to the stars to divine the most profound truths about human nature and to find meaning in their lives.
+It ties into astronomy slightly, as practitioners use the orbits of the planets and stars for divination, but that’s where the similarities end.
+Astrologists don’t use science and math to uncover how the cosmos operates; they look to the stars to divine the most profound truths about human nature and to find meaning in their lives

 Famous Astrologers